alexUXUI/react-testing-2020/README.md

 #### Container Object

-The wrapper `<div>` is called the `container` and it is _always_ wrapped around your compiled react code.

 As you can see, the render method returns an object which has a `container` object on it.
-The `container` is a wrapper `<div>` that TLR wraps around the HTML resulting from the `render` method.
+The `container` is a wrapper `<div>` that TLR wraps around HTML resulting from the `render` method.

 Since the `container` object is a HTML div, we can interact with the `container` object just like we would interact with the DOM and any DOM element.
 For example, we can get properties like `constainer.style` or methods like `container.getAttribute()`.

-Conceptually, the `container` is a wrapper around the HTML that gets returned from the `render` method.
 It's purpose is to provide a consistent way to handle the output of the `render` method.

 With that in mind, let's verify that our container element is indeed a `<div />`